nikhilkuria/csvWizard/README.md

-csvCompare
+csvWizard
 ==========

-csvCompare comapares two .csv files or any delimited files.
+csvWizard comapares two .csv files or any delimited files.

 The changes can be printed out to an html report.